fritza/MovieSearch/README.md

 When CocoaPods installs frameworks, it modifies the build process by wrapping the project in an Xcode framework file.
 Find it in Finder and open it.

 The project will be ready for building and use.

+>  **Note:** I have found that on a Release (Archive) build, one or more of the `import`s of Alamofire modules fail for inability to find the module.
+Deep-cleaning the built products directory (**Product → Clean Build folder - ⌥⇧⌘K** (note the option key) and retrying results in a clean build.

 ---